xcasadio/alundra-datas-analyser/README.md

 You are welcome, you can contact me with [GitHub Discussions](https://github.com/xcasadio/alundra-datas-analyser/discussions).

 # Tools
-## Alundra datas analyser
-This project is fork from [surixurient](https://github.com/surixurient/alundra).

 ## Source code analyser
 - I use Ghidra to analyse the source code, the project is in the folder Ghidra.
 - I use pcsx-redux to debug the code